closerdao/tdf-game-guide/Readme.md

-# 🌱 TDF Community Guide 🌱
+# 🌱 TDF Game Guide 🌱
 ## Traditional Dream Factory

-**Welcome** to the Traditional Dream Factory Community Guide.
-This document explains how our community works together to create a regenerative future.
+**Welcome** to the TDF Game Guide.
+This guide is your map to our regenerative human habitat—a living experiment where we play at building a different future.

 ## 🚀 Quick Start
 New to TDF?
 Start with our [Quick Reference Guide](QUICK_REFERENCE.md) for key information at a glance.